sklintyg/tools/minishift/README.md

 # Debugging a running container

 Sometimes its necessary to troubleshoot stuff in a running container.
-Luckily, openshift and "oc" provides built-in port-forwarding so it's enough for us to add the necesary JVM args, expose our selected port (such as 5005) using a service and then forward that port from our local host computer.
+Luckily, openshift and "oc" provides built-in port-forwarding so it's enough for us to add the necessary JVM args, expose our selected port (such as 5005) using a service and then forward that port from our local host computer.

 ### Steps